-The Timber Trade Federation (TTF) is a business support organisation for the UK timber supply chain.
-Its members include timber importers, agents, distributors, merchants and manufacturers.
-The WPA works closely with the TTF on all matters concerning wood protection under a strategic partnership agreement aimed at strengthening the UK market for treated wood.
+Timber Developement UK (TDUK) is the largest, most comprehensive supply chain body for timber in the UK.
+Its membership spans sawmills to specifiers and all points in between.
+The WPA works closely with the TDUK on all matters concerning wood protection under a strategic partnership agreement aimed at strengthening the UK market for treated wood.

 The Timber Decking & Cladding Association (TDCA) is an independent technical and advisory body for the timber decking and cladding industry.
 Its members make up a database of approved UK suppliers and installers.
 TDCA operates the DeckMark and CladMark quality assurance schemes.
-The WPA share vital resources with the TDCA occupying the same registered office.
+The WPA share vital resources with the TDCA, occupying the same registered office.

 The information contained in this publication is given in good faith.
 Every effort has been made during the consultation and publication process to ensure the guidance given is accurate.
-The Wood Protection Association cannot accept any liability for loss or damage grising as a consequence of the information given.
+The Wood Protection Association cannot accept any liability for loss or damage arising as a consequence of the information given.

-© The Wood Protection Association, January 202
+© The Wood Protection Association, May 2023